-Similarly to discussions, most modules will also contain activities.
+Similarly to discussions, most modules will also contain activities (20 total).
 These activities are designed to help you practice applying the material you learned about in the unit videos.
-Each activity is a complete/incomplete grade, meaning that as long as the activity is fully attempted you will earn full points.
-After submission, we will provide you with feedback on your answers.
+Each activity is a complete/incomplete grade, meaning that as long as the activity is fully attempted, and instructions followed you will earn full points.
 Think of this as an opportunity to check your understanding of the unit concepts.